jundalisay/superb/content/en/research/machiavelli/prince/chapter-11.md

-+++
+---
-title= "Church Principalities"
+title: "Church Principalities"
-heading= "Chapter 11"
+heading: "Chapter 11"
-date= 2021-09-25
-author= "Niccolo Machiavelli"
+author: "Niccolo Machiavelli"
-description= "All of the difficulties with church principalities occur prior to getting possession because they are acquired either by capacity or good fortune, and they can be held without either; for they are sustained by the ancient laws of religion." image= "/covers/prince.png" linkb= "/research/machiavelli/prince/chapter-10" linkbtext= "Chapter 10" linkf= "/research/machiavelli/prince/chapter-12" linkftext= "Chapter 12" icon = "/icons/mach.jpg"
+description: "All of the difficulties with church principalities occur prior to getting possession because they are acquired either by capacity or good fortune, and they can be held without either; for they are sustained by the ancient laws of religion"
-+++
+date: 2021-09-16
+image: "/covers/prince.png"
+icon: "/icons/mach.jpg"
+---

 All of the difficulties with church principalities occur prior to getting possession.
 This is because they: